jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Implementing server-side rendering with React requires configuring a Node.js server to render React components on the server side.
 By utilizing SSR, developers can enhance the performance and SEO of their React applications, providing a better user experience and improved search engine visibility.

-## 14> Explain the concept of code splitting in React.
+## 14> Explain the concept of code splitting in React

 > _Purpose_: Code splitting in React is a technique used to improve performance by splitting the JavaScript bundle into smaller chunks, loading only the necessary code for the current view or feature, and deferring the loading of non-essential code until it's needed.